marnelfr/back-to-laravel/README.md

 ````

 ### Getting around directory
-Laravel provide functions such as
+Laravel provides functions such as
 - ``base_path``: return the path to the root of our project
 - ``resource_path``: return the path to the **resource directory**
 - ``app_path``: return the path to the app directory